EDUCATION

 Youth Art Contest

-Artists will be divided by grade into four categories: grades 1-3, grades 4-6, grades 7-9, and grades 10-12.
-Prizes will be awarded in each category: 1st, 2nd, 3rd, and Honorable Mention.
-One piece will be awarded Best in Show.
-Winners will be announced by the end of June and be on display in the Romberger Gallery at the Center.
+Artists competed in four grade categories: Grades 1–3, 4–6, 7–9, and 10–12.
+Prizes were awarded for 1st, 2nd, 3rd, and Honorable Mention in each category, along with one Best in Show.
+Winners were announced by the end of June, and selected artworks were exhibited in the Romberger Gallery.

 Prizes provided by Blick Art Materials